-- All full-time students and/or those students living in residential housing are required to submit the following records: Health History, Immunization Form, Tuberculosis risk information, and Student and Parent/Guardian Insurance information. - b.
-An athlete that is participating in a competitive sport cheerleading, bowling or men's volleyball at Lincoln College must submit a physical examination form each year. - c.
+- a.
+All full-time students and/or those students living in residential housing are required to submit the following records: Health History, Immunization Form, Tuberculosis risk questionnaire, and Student and Parent/Guardian Insurance information. - a.
+All student athletes will be required to submit a current physical to the athletics department, all physicals are current for 1 calendar year. - b.
 All full-time students and/or those students living in residential housing are required by Illinois law and /or Lincoln College policy to provide certain immunization information prior to entrance.
 Proof of immunity to certain vaccine-preventable disease can be provided by submitting the Lincoln College Immunization Form.
-A complete immunization (shot) record from high school, previous college, physician's office, health department or a copy of official military records will also be acceptable. - d.
-Students born BEFORE January 1, 1957; need to contact Health Services for information on required immunizations. - e.
-Students born on or after JANUARY 1, 1957 must meet the following required immunizations: - Tetanus booster.
-Required every eight to ten years.
-Must have current immunizations for entrance into college.
-The recent rise in the number of pertussis (whooping cough) cases among adolescents and young adults has resulted in the availability of a vaccine which provides added immunity to pertussis when Tetanus/Diphtheria boosters are received.
-A Tdap vaccine must be given within the last 10 years. - Measles-mumps-rubella (MMR) 2 doses.
+A complete immunization (shot) record from high school, previous college, physician's office, health department or a copy of official military records will also be acceptable. - c.
+Students born BEFORE January 1, 1957; need to contact Health Services for information on required immunizations. - d.
+Students born on or after JANUARY 1, 1957 must meet the following required immunizations: - Diphteria, tetanus, pertussis (DTP, DTap, DT, Td, Tdap) 3 doses.
+One dose is required to be the Tdap vaccine.
+The last dose must have been received within 10 years prior to term of current enrollment. - Measles-mumps-rubella (MMR) 2 doses.
 First dose must be after first birthday and at least one month apart.
-Documentation by physician of blood titers may be acceptable.
+Documentation by physician of blood titers may be acceptable. - Meningitis (Meningococcal) Immunization 1 or 2 doses.
+One dose is required between the age of 16 and 22 to attend higher education in Illinois.